yadavta/lidc-segmentation/docs/index.md

 Contrary to the suggestions of existing literature, augmentations provide only minor benefits for lung nodule segmentation.
 Future models should simply use horizontal and vertical flipping for augmentations and instead focus their efforts on improving the underlying network architecture.

-We also bleieve that the development of a comprehensive automatic augmentation suite tailored to medical images would be of great utility.
+We also believe that the development of a comprehensive automatic augmentation suite tailored to medical images would be of great utility.
 Similarly, efforts to increase the training data set by using GANs should also be explored further.

 ## Contributors